hcarey-data/Online-Retail-Analysis-Project/README.md

 The stakeholders and management have approached with a business question to help increase sales and understand the performance of the company more clearly.
 How can the company increase sales performance by understanding customer behavior, product performance, regional trends, and operational inefficiencies?
-To answer these questions, revenue assessment, RFM analysis of customer behavior, product performance, seasonality, and geographical assessments were all taken into account.
+To answer these questions, revenue assessment, (Recency, Frequency, and Monetary) RFM analysis of customer behavior, product performance, seasonality, and geographical assessments were all taken into account.

 Specifically, this analysis answers:
 	- Revenue Performance